-THE VAST MAJORITY OF INDIANS still live in villages scattered throughout the country.
+The vast majority of Indians still live in villages scattered throughout the country.
 Villagers depend on farming and on selling handmade goods, and life is largely determined by the changing of seasons, and the rhythm of sowing and harvesting.
 Village homes and crafts change from region to region, but there are certain sounds and sights typical of rural India-the smell of cow-dung smoke from cooking fires, children chasing cattle on dusty streets, women gathered around the village well, elders gossiping while resting on charpais (string cots) in the square.
 A village is usually a sprawling cluster of houses, crisscrossed by unpaved lanes, and surrounded by fields.

-Life has an unhurried pace, with families carrying on traditions handed down over centuries, even though many of the younger generation have left for the cities in search of employment.
+lanes, and surrounded by fields.
+Life has an unhurried pace, with families carrying on traditions handed down over centuries, even though many of the younger